ThorstenBr/A2USB/README.md

 Currently, no PCB design is available yet, which includes these changes as an option.
 But they are easy to add:

-* I used a through-hole PCB design from [Ralle Palaveev](https://github.com/rallepalaveev/analog), since this is easier to tinker with.
+* I used this [through-hole PCB design]((https://github.com/rallepalaveev/analog), since this is easier to tinker with.
 * Two PICO pins need to be bridged to enable "USB host" support, so the PICO can power a device connected to the USB port: **VBUS** & **VSYS** (pins 39+40):

     ![VBUS/VSYS](Photos/A2USB_UsbHostPins.jpg)